di98feja/RagnarsRokare/MobAI/readme.txt

 - mobAIName is the type of MobAI to be used.
 Available types can be found via **``MobManager.GetRegisteredMobAIs()``**
 - configAsJson is the MobAI specific config serialized as JSON

-**``RegisterMob(Character character, string uniqueId, string mobAIName, object config)``**
-Used to register a mob to use a MobAI.
-- character is the Character component of the mob
-- uniqueId is a string that is used to uniquely identify the mob among all other mobs
-- mobAIName is the type of MobAI to be used.
-Available types can be found via **``MobManager.GetRegisteredMobAIs()``**
-- config is the MobAI specific config

 **``UnregisterMob(string uniqueId)``**
 Used to stop controlling a mob.